Ukraine Donbas February 2019 Slovyansk, Kurakhove, Avdivka, Mariupol.

 Mariupol is empty.
 Big boulevards remind of Tsarist and Soviet times.
 The wind is blowing fiercely, there are just a few cars and only a few pedestrians hurry to their destination.

-The market (rynok) functions as normal though we are immidiately spotted and halted by police, who stay with us “to make sure our camera equipment is not stolen”.
+The market (rynok in Ukrainian, bazar in Russian) functions as normal though we are immediately spotted and halted by police, who stay with us “to make sure our camera equipment is not stolen”.

 But there is more.
 The influx of new inhabitants also created a new vibe.
 Though one has to look for it there are people who have decided to shape the future